Jennifer Okaima Piette [née Ehidiamen]

 A snapshot of "what keeps her up at night"

-Jennifer Okaima Piette (née Ehidiamen) is a published author, award-winning journalist, and communications professional passionate about improving how information is shared, and stories are told in the global development sector.
-She enjoys identifying clients’ needs and designing roadmaps and narratives for implementing strategic communications, messaging campaigns, and advocacy programs.
+Jennifer Okaima Piette (née Ehidiamen) is a published author, award-winning journalist, and communications professional passionate about improving how information is shared and stories are told in the global development sector.
+She enjoys identifying clients’ needs and designing roadmaps and narratives for implementing strategic communications, messaging campaigns, and goal-oriented advocacy.

 Previously, Jennifer worked as a journalist.
 She covered development stories in Nigeria, Ethiopia, France, and the United States.
 She also worked as a consultant for UNAIDS, developing and implementing an online and offline engagement strategy alongside the youth program staff in Geneva, Switzerland.
 The project was instrumental in engaging more than 5,000 young people worldwide to successfully crowdsource the first-ever strategy document to redefine how the UN works with young people.
 Jennifer also has experience in corporate communications.
 She worked as an associate consultant at Africa Practice, a global strategic advisory firm operating at the nexus of industry and government.

 Jennifer enjoys exploring new places with her children and husband, cooking, volunteering for social causes, and photography.
 She is the author of three books – In Days to Come (2004), Preserve My Saltiness (2011), and Half a Loaf and a Bakery (2014).
-In addition, Jennifer is an active Toastmasters International (U.S. Senate Club) and Word Bankers) member, where she learns about and practices public speaking, active listening, and feedback/evaluation skills in a mutually supportive and positive learning environment.
+In addition, Jennifer is an active member of Toastmasters International (U.S. Senate Club and Word Bankers), where she learns about and practices public speaking, active listening, and feedback and evaluation skills in a mutually supportive and positive learning environment.
+Since joining Toastmasters in 2016, Jennifer has served as Secretary, VPE, President, and VPM.
+Helping the U.S Senate Club achieve President’s Distinguished and supporting Word Bankers in earning Smedley Distinguished were standout moments.
+Beyond the recognition, Jennifer aims to support other club leaders and members to create welcoming, energetic environments where members feel motivated and empowered to grow and make a meaningful impact in their professional/personal lives.

 In 2018, UNICEF recruited her to develop and implement a communications and advocacy strategy for a national advocacy campaign in Nigeria.
-The campaign,” “Clean Nigeria: Use the Toilet,” led to the President of the Federal Republic of Nigeria signing an executive order to prioritize Water, Sanitation, and Hygiene (WASH) in Nigeria.
+The campaign, “Clean Nigeria: Use the Toilet,” influenced the President of the Federal Republic of Nigeria signing an executive order to prioritize Water, Sanitation, and Hygiene (WASH) in Nigeria (the new administration sustained the commitment for continuity).
 In 2013, with a grant from the Gates Foundation through the International Reporting Project New Media Fellowship, Jennifer spent a year reporting on global health issues in rural communities.
-The many underreported issues she found during this fellowship and some mainstream media editors “‘ unwillingness to publish these stories due to their lack of commercial value inspired her to launch an online news and repository platform – Rural Reporters News Network – focused on amplifying rural issues as an integral part of global development discourse.
+The many underreported issues she discovered during this fellowship, combined with some mainstream media editors’ reluctance to publish these stories due to their perceived lack of commercial value, inspired her to launch the Rural Reporters News Network, an online news and repository platform focused on amplifying rural issues as an integral part of the global development discourse.
 She led a team of reporters and writers across Nigeria, Ghana, Kenya, Uganda, Malawi, and Zimbabwe to generate content from their communities for the platform.
-RuralReporters News Network is a model for how today’s media can make rural issues part of everyday coverage.
+The RuralReporters News Network is a model for how today’s media can incorporate rural issues into everyday coverage.

-Jennifer has a Master of Arts degree in Business and Economics (journalism) from Columbia University and graduated magna cum laude from the Nigerian Institute of Journalism with a degree in Mass Communication.
-She has received many awards, including the World Bank Group Vice Presidency (VPU), Foreign Press Association, Innovative Young Journalist, and Nigerian National Youth Leadership awards.
+Jennifer holds a Master of Arts degree in Business and Economics (with a focus on journalism) from Columbia University and graduated magna cum laude from the Nigerian Institute of Journalism with a degree in Mass Communication.
+She has received numerous awards, including the World Bank Group Vice Presidency (VPU) Award, the Foreign Press Association Award, the Innovative Young Journalist Award, and the Nigerian National Youth Leadership Award.

 The best is yet to come, by God’s grace!